Real-Time Location Tracking for Field Teams

 Core functional requirements

-Live GPS matters because managers need current context while there is still time to correct the day.
+Live GPS matters because managers need current context while there’s still time to correct the day.
 If a rep is parked too long, drifting off plan, or burning prime hours in the wrong part of the territory, you need to see it and address it now.
+Geofencing tightens discipline by automatically logging entry/exit to accounts, sites, or assigned zones, reducing manual admin and providing clean evidence of actual field activity.
+Route optimization matters more for revenue than many teams admit: bad routing wastes windshield time and shortens selling hours.

 Features that make managers better